aimicrocot/ST-living-world/README.md

 # ST-living-world

+## Experimental!
 Plot boost, setting the probability of a new character or event appearing in percentages.</br>
 Quick installation: https://github.com/aimicrocot/ST-living-world

 Inspired by delidgi: https://github.com/delidgi/ST-extension-chaos-events